Japan's next PM Abe must deliver on economy, cope with China

 But media estimates showed turnout at around 59 percent, which could match the previous post-war low.

 LDP leader Abe, 58, who quit as premier in 2007 citing ill health, has been talking tough in a row with China over uninhabited isles in the East China Sea, although some experts say he may temper his hard line with pragmatism once in office.

 The soft-spoken grandson of a prime minister, who will become Japan's seventh premier in six years, Abe also wants to loosen the limits of a 1947 pacifist constitution on the military, so Japan can play a bigger global security role.

 The LDP, which promoted atomic energy during its decades-long reign, is expected to be friendly to nuclear utilities, although deep public concerns remain over safety.

 Abe has called for "unlimited" monetary easing and big spending on public works to rescue the economy.
-Such policies, a centerpiece of the LDP's platform for decades, have been criticized by many as wasteful pork-barrel politics.
+Such policies, a centrepiece of the LDP's platform for decades, have been criticised by many as wasteful pork-barrel politics.